 Scala is a functional programming (FP) language, meaning:

-- Functions are variables, and can be passed around like any other variable
+• Functions are values, and can be passed around like any other value

-- It has a wealth of immutable collections classes in the standard library
+• It has a wealth of immutable collection classes in the standard library

-- Those collections classes come with dozens of functional methods: they don’t mutate the collection, but instead return an updated copy of the data
+• Those collection classes come with dozens of functional methods: they don’t mutate the collection, but instead return an updated copy of the data

-Scala is a pure object-oriented programming (OOP) language.
-Every variable is an object, and every “operator” is a method.
+Scala is an object-oriented programming (OOP) language.
+Every value is an instance of a class and every “operator” is a method.

 Supports FP/OOP fusion

-The essence of Scala is the fusion of functional programming and object-oriented programming in a typed settings:
+The essence of Scala is the fusion of functional programming and object-oriented programming in a typed setting:

 As Martin Odersky has stated, “Scala was designed to show that a fusion of functional and object-oriented programming is possible and practical.”